Shipping Update: Shipping Daily M-F. Orders Placed After 10 AM Ship the Next Business Day.

 The Clawhammer Supply brewing system is completely modular, meaning you can add parts in order to upgrade it over time.

 Watch the full brew day video below to learn more about our modular brewing system and brewing extract beer.
-Read the article below for a full written recipe.
+Or keep reading the article for a full written recipe.

 Begin by filling your brewing kettle with 2-3 gallons (7.6 - 11.4 liters) of water.
 Tap is fine, spring is better.